alex-koiter/Peat-profile/README.md

 email: koitera\@brandonu.ca\
 ORCID: [0000-0002-9355-9561](https://orcid.org/0000-0002-9355-9561)

-This manuscript that has been submitted for peer-reviewed at the [Wetlands](https://link.springer.com/journal/13157) journal.

 This repository contains two data files:
 1. Data.csv contains the bulk density, particle density, porosity, von post score data for all 5 cores